Skip to main content

 Our students recognise the urgency and scale of the climate crisis and want to be part of growing climate action and encourage other students to step up too.

-Yarra’s support for schools and young people
+Yarra’s support for schools and young people:

 Yarra City Council’s New Deal for Schools aims to provide travel choices by creating a safe and comfortable environment for students, parents and staff to walk, ride, or scoot to school.
 Active transport is a great way to reduce emissions.
 Stay tuned for more information about this program as it gets developed further.